Frequently Asked Questions (FAQs)

 After you submit your Fitness Application, you will be assigned an analyst to investigate your file.
 You should communicate with your analyst by using the "Create Message" feature on your homepage.Back to TOP

 HOW DO I UPDATE MY APPLICATION?

-Once you have submitted your Fitness Application, you will be able to amend it and add additional information if the answers to any of your questions have changed.
-You will access your Fitness Application through your Home Page.Back to FAQ
+Once you have submitted your Fitness Application, you will be able to amend it and add additional information if the answers to any of your questions have changed by selecting the "Amend Application" feature on your homepage.Back to TOP

 WHEN IS THE PASS LIST POSTED?

 Historically, the pass list has been posted to our website on the 4th Friday of May for the February exam and the 4th Friday of October for the July exam.
 Starting in 2022, we plan to post the pass list on the 3rd Friday of May for the February exam and the 3rd Friday in October for the July exam.Back to TOP

 You can find information regarding ADA accommodations as well as the application forms in the ADA Testing Accommodation section under the Bar Examination tab on our home page.
 Click here for more information.Back to TOP

 WHAT IF I NEED TO BRING IN A MEDICAL DEVICE OR BREAST PUMP TO THE EXAM?